ctheune/ynab-bank-imports/README.md

 # YNAB bank import conversion scripts

-This package provides conversions from bank-specific CSV formats to the `You need a budget <http://www.youneedabudget.com/>`_ CSV format.
+This package provides conversions from bank-specific CSV formats to the [You need a Budget](http://www.youneedabudget.com/) CSV format.

 The gloa is to allow simply dopping CSV files into an INBOX, run the processing script, and receive converted files with only unseen transactions for you to